 - Conflict of Interest

 - E.g., British law for stock exchange

 - Trader must not represents two competitors.
 Otherwise, the trader could help one to gain an advantage at the expense of the other.

-- Company Dataset (CD):
+- Company Dataset (CD): set of objects (files) related to a single company

+- CD(BMW)

-datasets of companies in competition
+Conflict of Interest Class (COI): datasets of companies in competition

-- set of objects (files) related to a single company Conflict of Interest Class (COI): - Sanitized Objects: objects cleared to the public - Subjects: s (the traders, not the companies)
+Sanitized Objects: objects cleared to the public

+Subjects: s (the traders, not the companies)